 The Japanese believe that energy should move freely throughout a room.
 Keeping everything low and streamlined creates this effect.
 The room should always be a place of tranquility, with lots of space to breathe and relax.
 Even if a room is small, it can still feel open and big.

-Upon stepping into a Japanese style living room, you will notice the difference immediately.
-The style employs different layouts, types of furniture, and gives off an overall different mood than any western-influenced design.
+Upon stepping into a Japanese-style living room, you will notice the difference immediately.
+The style employs different layouts and types of furniture and gives off an overall different mood than any Western-influenced design.

 Why You Should Choose a Japanese Living Room

 Clean and minimalistic sounds appealing for many reasons.
 If you like a space without a lot of clutter, Japanese design agrees wholeheartedly.
 As mentioned earlier, this style works for small spaces that can’t afford to be messy.
 By removing surfaces to place things and cabinets to hold items, you are forced to keep items to a minimum.